tiepdotme/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 is not desired.
 For example, a database.
 As the database holds state (the data) usually it is used an external provider (RDS, mongodb atlas etc).

-By default the container can't access external ports, which in turn it will block the databse connection.
+By default the container can't access external ports, which in turn will block the databse connection.
 There are two posible options for that, using a `network` flag or using the `add-host` flag.

 There is a side effect using the network flag, which will ignore the docker network created automatically by docker and the container will run as if it were in the host.
-Impacting the port that the application run.
+Impacting the port that the application run and therefore prevents the possibility of blue-green deployments {% cite docker_blue_green_no_down_time --file 2020-05-15-tips-for-writting-docker-files %}, which requires two intances of the same app running, each on its specific port.

+## 6. Different docker compose files for different evnrionments

+Docker compose files are used to compose the container orchestration, therefore sometimes it is needed to use different behavior based on the environment that the application is one.
+For example, in development mode, the database container might be needed, but in production it might not be the case.

+For that, it is possible to create different docker compose files for each environment.
+For example, for development, staging and production we might have:

+- development: `docker-compose-dev.yml`
+- staging and production: `docker-compose-deploy.yml`

+It is also posible to share code among each docker file, which might make sense to create a `docker-compose.yml` as the base for the two files previously mentioned.

 ## References